Provincie-Zuid-Holland/satellite-images-datascience/README.md

 # Introduction

-This repository contains all the annotation training data and models used by the PZH Natura 200 remote sensing project.
+This repository contains all the annotation training data and models used by the PZH Natura 2000 remote sensing project.
 In short for this project we want to use machine learning on land satellite images to monitor each pixel distribution of various nature types in nature protected areas across time for various climate/nature policies.
 So the models here predicts for each pixel in a land satellite image a nature type, these types could include: Grass,Forest,Sand ..etc based on the learned annotations.

-Annotated pixels pandas dataframe are stored in the annotations folder, as such it is open for the public to train their own model.
+Annotated pixels pandas dataframe are stored in the data/annotations folder, as such it is open for the public to train their own model.
 This means that we took pixel values from in our case the SuperView land satellite images for annotated nature types.
 Based on these pixel value we want to predict what kind of nature type it is.

-Look in the data/annotations_pixel_dataframes folder for more information.
+Look in the data/annotation readme.md file for more information.

 3 types of pixel based models are here: a custom unsupervised supervised spectral contrast model, a keras deep learning network and random forest model trained on annotations.

 After some experimentation for our project we went for the random forest model trained on annotations, giving us the best model results for the best execution performance.

 Since pixel based prediction is computationally intensive because of the large amount of pixels performance of a model is also a important criteria.
+See this repository for how we run these models: [Here](https://github.com/Provincie-Zuid-Holland/satellite_images_nso_tif_model_iterator)

 # Dependencies.
 If you are a Windows user you have to install the dependencies via wheels.
 The wheels for the following dependencies should be downloaded from https://www.lfd.uci.edu/~gohlke/pythonlibs/: